ryelkur/CITA200HlocalRY/1-Computing-System-Information.md

 1. You will need to set up a Virtual Network Computing (VNC) connecting to cosmo servers.
 VNC works with Windows, Macs and Linux computers or laptops.
 The detailed instructions for setting up a VNC desktop are available here: [http://wiki.cita.utoronto.ca/index.php/VNC_Remote_Desktop](http://wiki.cita.utoronto.ca/index.php/VNC_Remote_Desktop).

 2. After setting up VNC, you can connect to the remote desktop on one of the cosmo servers from your home computer.
-You will have to install a vnc client, for example TigerVNC or RealVNC for Mac and OpenVNC for Linux.
+You will have to install a VNC client, for example TigerVNC or RealVNC for Mac and OpenVNC for Linux.

 **Please destroy the sheet of paper with username and password after password change.**